How to schedule and download the Agent report?

 AverageResponseTime

-The average response time represents the average duration, expressed in hh:mm:ss format, of the total response time across all the chats assigned to an agent.
+The average response time represents the average response time per chat, expressed in hh:mm:ss format, it is the average of the all response times across all the chats assigned to an agent.

 For example, if an agent handled three chats with respective total response times of 900, 880, and 2000 milliseconds, the average response time would be calculated by summing up all the response times and dividing the total by the count of response times.